 |Width: 79″ – 86″||View Full Specs: Coachmen Clipper|

-The company Aliner has 3 model types in their lineup.
-The Aliner is a hard side pop up and the Somerset is a pop up camper.
+The company Aliner has 3 model types in its lineup.
+The Aliner is a hard-side camper and the Somerset is a tent camper.

-The Ascape is a teardrop unit and one of the best pop up that we’ll cover in another article.
+The Ascape is a teardrop unit and one of the nicest folding campers that we’ll cover in another article.
 Here we’ll discuss the Aliner.
-The Aliner hard side pop-up comes in 3 sizes and 3 equipment levels.
+The Aliner hard side comes in 3 sizes and 3 equipment levels.

 |Dry Weight (lbs): 1,180 – 2,000||Sleeping Capacity: 2-4|

 If you are interested I wrote a review of the Aliner Expedition.